-Countersigned for PEF: Howard A. Shafer President Mr. Howard A. Shafer President Public Employees Federation AFL-CIO 1168-70 Troy-Schenectady Road P.O.
+Mr. James J. Sheedy President Public Employees Federation, AFL-CIO 1168-70 Troy-Schenectady Road P.O.
 Box 12414 Albany, New York 12212-2414

-The following will confirm the understandings on the subject of vacancy posting reached by the parties during negotiation of the 1991-95 State/PEF Agreement.
+The following will continue and confirm the understandings on the subject of vacancy posting reached by the parties during negotiation of the 1991-95 State/PEF Agreement.